 By Joel Smith

 Our selection criteria examples will help you get started with your responses.
 When applying for a job, it’s important that you nail your responses to the selection criteria.
 Sometimes, this is all the panel looks at.
-And the selection criteria can be very difficult to understand.
-So, how are you meant to response?
+And the selection criteria can be can be difficult to interpret.

-We will give you access to strong selection criteria examples for a range of capabilities in this blog.
+This article will give you access to strong selection criteria examples for a range of capabilities on which selection criteria are primarily based.
 Check out the table of contents below to find what you need to get started.